RfidResearchGroup/proxmark3/README.md

 |[Developing standalone mode](/armsrc/Standalone/readme.md)|[Wiki about standalone mode](https://github.com/RfidResearchGroup/proxmark3/wiki/Standalone-mode) ||
 |[Donations](#Donations)|||

-## Support on other Proxmark3 platforms
+## Build for non-RDV4 Proxmark3 platforms

 In order to build this repo for other Proxmark3 platforms we urge you to read [Advanced compilation parameters](/doc/md/Use_of_Proxmark/4_Advanced-compilation-parameters.md)

 ## What has changed?